 I’m not sure I have been able to actually answer my initial question: What the hell is a consultationist?
 My best research tells me a consultationist is but a cog in the marketing paradigm for certain large companies that endeavor to sell some kind of trademarked surgical procedure in some generic fashion.
 The challenge is to maximize the marketing of the procedure, even if the procedure is not proprietary or in any way original.

 The focus of the expert marketing must maximize the procedure and minimize the surgeon because each surgeon is an individual, but the procedure is universal and much more available as a marketing center piece.
 This type of marketing plan when well executed can be enormously effective unless the “generic” surgeon pool is depleted or becomes technically antiquated and changes do not keep apace the market for facial rejuvenation.
 Many of the predictable corporate problems are a result of the realities of size and success.
 Time will be the arbiter regarding consultationists.
-In the meantime, most of us will try to muddle on without them.
+In the meantime, most of us plastic surgeons with integrity will try to muddle on without them.